Medical Device Manufacturers

 • Clinical Investigation: Any systematic investigation involving one or more human subjects, undertaken to assess the safety or performance of a medical device.

-Under MDR the stated objectives of Clinical Evaluation are:
+Under MDR the stated objectives of Clinical Evaluation are to demonstrate:

-• To demonstrate conformity with the relevant General Safety and Performance Requirements (GSPRs - listed in Annex I)
+• Conformity with the relevant General Safety & Performance Requirements (GSPRs)

 All manufacturers must plan, conduct and document a Clinical Evaluation following the process detailed in Annex XIV Part A.